aarongarciah/css-beginners-training/03-specificity/README.md

 ### Emotion (Styled Components)

-Emotion generate CSS class names, we must care about source order and specificity as if we were writing regular CSS.
+Emotion generates CSS class names, we must care about source order and specificity as if we were writing regular CSS.

 ## Conclusion